dsplayerX/project-sentitube-flask-api/README.md

 Sentitube-Flask-API is a Flask-based web API for sentiment analysis of YouTube comments.
 The API uses Google's YouTube API to fetch comments from a specified YouTube video and analyzes both sentiment and sarcasm of the comments to give more accurate sentiment results.

+You can access the SentiTube webapp by clicking on [this link](https://dsplayerx.github.io/project-sentitube-webapp).
+In addition to the frontend, there are other repositories available for the SentiTube project.

 ## Other "Project SentiTube" Repositories

 Access other "Project SentiTube" repositories from below links.